bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

 To initiate a custom bean implementation for your third party system, you start most conveniently by using the :ref:`New Class <new-bean-class-wizard>` |image2| button on the Start Tab.
-The upcoming wizard will create a simple sample implementation, that works already and you can adjust it for your needs.
+The wizard will create a minimal sample implementation that works already.
+You can then adjust it to your needs.

 API reference
 ~~~~~~~~~~~~~~~~~~~~